What is Google Bombing?

 Whether “Google bombing as a form of protest or activism is legitimate” is a matter of debate.

-On one hand, it can be viewed as a creative and attention-grabbing method to raise awareness for a cause, functioning as a form of free speech.
+On one side, some see it as an eye-catching way to spread awareness about an issue, functioning as a form of free speech.

 Also, whether or not Google bombing as a form of protest or activism is legitimate depends on the specific circumstances of the campaign.

-However, it is important for individuals and groups to consider the potential risks and consequences before engaging in Google bombing, and to explore alternative methods of raising awareness and promoting their cause in a way that is ethical and sustainable.
+However, individuals and groups need to consider the potential risks and consequences before engaging in Google bombing.
+They must explore alternative methods of raising awareness and promoting their cause in an ethical and sustainable way.

 Takeaway

-While it was once a popular tool used by digital marketers to drive traffic to their websites, it has become less effective in recent years due to changes in Google's algorithms and ranking factors.
+Google bombing was once a popular tool used by digital marketers to drive traffic to their websites.
+It has become less effective in recent years due to changes in Google's algorithms.